andy-j-phillips/react-filemanager/README.md

 ### About

-A react base file manager plugin.
+A react based file manager plugin.

 ### Installation